neallyboy/ford-web-scrapper/README.md

 ```

 - EMAIL_PASSWORD = This application uses Google gmail to send the email notifcation.
 In order to send an email, a App Password needs to be created by the gmail account sending the email.
 It is a 16 character string that needs to be set here.
-- GITHUB_TOKEN = If using the Firefox headless mode, you need to create a Github PAC Token in order to by pass the Github API rate limit.
-Authitcated users get 5000 calls per hour versus 60 calls per hour for unathunticated users.
+- GITHUB_TOKEN = The webdriver_manager downloads some webdrivers from their official GitHub repositories but GitHub has rate limitations in place.
+An unauthenticated user gets 60 requests per hours.
+Create a PAC token in Github, and place the value here as authenticated users rate limit is 5000 requests per hour.

 ## Contributing